samplezzz/Kalaha/README.md

 4. Open [localhost:4200](http://localhost:4200/) in another browser or different user profile in Chrome.
 5. Connect the 2 players:
     1. Click _Start game_ in the first browser and copy the game code.
     2. Click _Join game_ in the second browser and paste the code.
-Click 'Go'.
+Click _Go_.
 6. Now you can play!

 ## Tests